"I saved a drowning toddler - here are the things I need all parents to remember"

 8. Designate water watchers

 It's important for there to always be a 100% dedicated supervisor to swimming children at all times.
-No phones, no head-turning conversations, no distraction of any kind.
+No phones, no head-turning conversations, no distractions of any kind.
 If you need to take a break or leave your post for whatever reason, make sure someone else is there to take your place.
 This airline safety tip works well when it comes to supervising kids in the water.

 9. Keep wheels at bay

 The boy Krista-Lynn saved from drowning fell into the water after zooming around the pool with his brothers.
-It's so easy for kids on tricycles, peddle cars, scooters, skateboards, roller skates and so on to swerve or miss a corner and go flying into the pool.
+It's so easy for kids on tricycles, peddle cars, scooters, skateboards, roller skates, and so on to swerve or miss a corner and go flying into the pool.
 Worse still, such wheeled devices can weigh the child down and trap them underwater, as was the case with the toddler from Krista-Lynn's story.

 10. Know when to not keep your nose out

-If Krista-Lynn hadn't have intervened, that toddler would have drowned.
+If Krista-Lynn hadn't intervened, that toddler would have drowned.
 It's easy for parents or guardians to get distracted for a brief moment, and in that moment, anything can happen.
 This is where the village mentality should kick in, and you should act as fast as you would hope someone else would if your child was the one in danger.

 "Had I waited a second longer, anticipating the boy's parents or someone closer would have rescued him, or done nothing fearing I'd look overly dramatic for running to his aid, the toddler I saved very likely would have died by drowning," Krista-Lynn says.